 Account 91 “Other income and expenses” is intended to summarize information on other income and expenses of the reporting period.

-• - receipts related to the provision for a fee for temporary use (temporary possession and use) of the organization's assets - in correspondence with the accounts of settlements or cash;
+• - receipts related to the provision for a fee for temporary use (temporary possession and use) of the organization’s assets - in correspondence with accounts of settlements or cash;

 • - receipts related to participation in the authorized capitals of other organizations, as well as interest and other income on securities - in correspondence with settlement accounts;

-• - receipts related to the sale and other write-off of fixed assets and other assets other than cash in the Russian currency, products, goods - in correspondence with the accounts of settlements or cash;
+• - receipts related to the sale and other write-off of fixed assets and other assets other than cash in Russian currency, products, goods - in correspondence with the accounts of settlements or cash;

-• - receipts in compensation for losses caused to the organization - in correspondence with the accounts of settlements;
+• - receipts for compensation of losses caused to the organization - in correspondence with settlement accounts;

 • - Other income.